SonOfJ/MKS21X-FinalProject/README.md

 # MKS21X-FinalProject
-INSTRUCTIONS: Move around with the arrow keys.
 Compile: javac -cp lanterna.jar:.
 World.java
 Run: java -cp lanterna.jar:.
-World (World #)
-NOTE: The only available world at the moment is World 1.
+World "Integer from 1 to 3"
+INSTRUCTIONS: Move around with the arrow keys.
+Step on top of a monster and read instructions.
+Kill all of them to win the game.

+Devlog
 1/4/19
 Jason: Had to experiment with PuTTY because GitBASH for window does not support special characters.
 Downloaded PuTTY and learned how to SSH to the school server.
 Uploaded lanterna.jar and TerminalDemo.java to GitHub.
 1/6/19